MohamedMamdouh18/Games-Field/README.md

 ### Features

 - A friendly GUI that allows user to choose a game to play then change a mode among three modes :
-    - PVP : player versus player
+    - PVP : player versus player and this is the default mode if you didn't choose any mode
     - PVA : player versus AI
     - AVP : AI versus player